 Making your bed each day and sleeping in a bedroom free of clutter can also help improve sleep.
 Choosing the right bedding could help keep your temperature down during the night.
 Some mattresses, particularly those made from latex or memory foam, can trap body heat.
 This can make hot flashes and night sweats more intense.
 Try a traditional inner-spring mattress instead.

 Research has found that exercise and yoga may help reduce the sleep disturbances associated with menopausal hot flashes.
 Women who practiced 90 minutes of yoga over a 12-week period or attended three aerobic exercise classes each week for 12-weeks enjoyed small improvements in sleep quality and reduced insomnia severity.

 Finally, the North American Menopause Society recommends cognitive behavioral therapy (CBT) as an effective nonhormone treatment for hot flashes and night sweats.
 CBT normally involves sleep education, sleep restriction therapy, and stimulus control.
 It also helps correct unhelpful thoughts and beliefs about sleep.

 Summing it up

-Another cause of night sweats is sleep apnea.
-If this is a possibility, have a sleep study done.
+- Another cause of night sweats is sleep apnea.
+If this is a possibility, a sleep study may be required.

-Eat a balanced diet and indulge in some exercise early in the day.
+- Eat a balanced diet and try to exercise regularly.